 If no additional nominations beyond the initial slate are made during the petition period, nominations shall be closed, and the Secretary will cast the unanimous vote to elect those slate nominees at the Annual Meeting of Members.

 If additional candidates are received during the Open Petitions Period, a ballot shall be prepared and distributed to each CAA member.
-The Board will canvass the vote and notify those elected prior to the Annual Meeting of Members.
+Once the Open Petitions Period has ended and all eligible votes are received, the Board will canvass the vote and notify those elected prior to the Annual Meeting of Members.
 In the event of a tie, the Board shall elect one of the tied candidates by plurality vote.
-Formal announcement of elected Directors will be announced at the Annual Meeting of Members to ensure full transparency to all CAA members.
+Elected Directors will be formally announced at the Annual Meeting of Members to ensure full transparency to all CAA members.

-To further ensure inclusivity and responsiveness to its members, the Caltech Alumni Association (CAA) Board of Directors is also introducing e-voting in 2022.
+To further ensure inclusivity and responsiveness to its members, the Caltech Alumni Association (CAA) Board of Directors also introduced e-voting in 2022.
 CAA members who wish to vote electronically may do so by opting to receive an electronic ballot and communications.

 To ensure CAA members are aware and have the opportunity to participate in the nomination and election processes, a brief timeline of notable events is included below: